Men’s Skin Pigmentation Treatment: A Guide for Patients

 Can I continue using my regular skincare products during treatment?

-Many men’s products contain fragrances or harsh ingredients incompatible with pigmentation treatment.
+Many men’s products contain fragrances or harsh ingredients that are incompatible with pigmentation treatments.
 Your practitioner will recommend suitable alternatives that won’t interfere with treatment efficacy.

 Is there downtime I should plan for?